Children with Special Healthcare Needs

 What is Children with Special Health Care Needs?

 The Children with Special Health Care Needs program assists parents that have children with special needs through home or office visits.
-A public health nurse or Community Health Worker assists parents that have children with special needs, birth to 18 years old, access health care and any other support services the family may need.
+A Public Health Nurse or Community Health Worker assists parents that have children with special needs, birth to 18 years old, access health care and any other support services the family may need.

 The program promotes an integrated system of services for infants, children and youth up to age 18 years who have or are at risk for chronic physical, developmental, behavioral, or emotional conditions and require health and related services of a type or amount beyond what is generally needed.
 The program supports families with resources and linkages to community services including family support, care coordination, and health information.

-This a FREE service for infants, children and youth ages Birth up to 18 years who are diagnosed with a complex health condition or are at risk for chronic physical, developmental, behavioral, or emotional conditions that require health and related services of a type or amount beyond what is generally needed.
+This is a FREE service for infants, children and youth ages Birth up to 18 years who are diagnosed with a complex health condition or are at risk for chronic physical, developmental, behavioral, or emotional conditions that require health and related services of a type or amount beyond what is generally needed.

 Reasons for Columbia County Public Health Nurse Referrals – The child has complex health needs and the family needs assistance with: